albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 ## Enable metrics

 Spring Boot Actuator provides metrics.
-The metrics endpoint needs to be enabled through the `src/main/resources/application.yaml`
+The metrics endpoint needs to be enabled through the `src/main/resources/application.yaml` configuration file.

+{% include custom/note.html details="Always write tests, even when an endpoint is enabled through configuration.
+Tests are skipped here as we will cover them later on, when we work with <a href='#can-we-create-custom-metrics'>custom metrics</a>." %}

 ```yaml
 management: